sirosimo/EPPlus.Sandbox/README.md

 ## Current Issues

-- It seems that EPPlus reformat some of the existing formulas in the spreadsheet
+- Formulas not calculated properly (for instance: in a cell in Excel, I have =B1+B2.
+Using EPPlus and Calculate(), I'm getting the value of B2 only...)
-- Some of the formulas aren't calculated correctly
+- The formulas is being re-written... (for instance, in a cell in Excel, I have =B2-B1.
+Using EPPlus and Calculate(), also writting the formulas seen by EPPLus, I'm getting B1-B2 and the results are sometime B1-B2 but sometimes B2-B1....)
-- Multiplications doesnt seem to work at all (ie: B1*B2)
+- Multiplication aren't even calculated at all. (for instance: in a cell in Excel, I have =B1B2.
+Using EPPlus and Calculate(), I'm always getting 0 and not error are being triggered)*